rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 * Have one class:
   * `Garage`
     * Has one instance variable:
       `cars`.
-This is an array of hashmaps.
-Each hashmap relates to a car and contains the keys `registration_plate` and `make`.
+This is a list of cars.
+Each car has a `registration_plate` and `make`.
     * Has 5 methods:
       * `initialize` This is provided for you.
       * `add`.
-Takes a hashmap (corresponding to a car) as a parameter.
-Appends to the list of cars variable in the class
+Takes a hash representing a car as a parameter and appends it to the list of cars.
       * `find_car`.
-Takes a string as a parameter.
-Returns a car (if found) with a matching registration plate.
+Takes a number plate as a parameter and returns a car with a matching registration plate.
       * `remove_car`.
-Takes a string as a parameter.
-Deletes a car (if found) with a matching registration plate from the list of cars variable.
+Takes a number plate as a parameter and deletes the car from the list of cars.
       * `all_cars_by_make`.
-Takes a string as a parameter.
-Returns all cars (if found) with a matching make.
+Takes a make as a parameter and returns a list of all the cars of that make.

 ### Exercise Three